 One way to do that is with a memorable business name.
 (Article updated February 2022.)

 Because one of the first things a potential customer learns about your business is its name, it's vital that the name make an impact.

 And when someone comes up with an intriguing or interesting naming technique, others follow suit, creating a name trend.

-Here are six name trends popular among startups and new businesses this year.
+Here are six name trends popular among startups and new businesses.